zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 To print packing slips, you can go to **Print packing slips** - Validating Orders and Store Pickup part in Role for Ecommerce Manager
 ######  Send confirm email to customers

 Ecommerce staff can send confirm email to customers as ecommerce manager can do. (see section **Send confirm email to customers**  - Validating Orders and Store Pickup part in Role for Ecommerce Manager to know more)

 #####  Request Transfer Stock from other warehouses

 If the store where customers choose to pick up their orders doesn’t have enough stock to provide, it ‘s time  to request stock from other warehouses.
 You can go to section **Request Transfer Stock from other warehouses** -  Validating Orders and Store Pickup part in Role for Ecommerce Manager

 #####  Receive Transfer stock

-Similarly, ecommerce staff can receive transfer stock by following the guidelines in section **Receive Transfer stock** - Validating Orders and Store Pickup part in Role for Ecommerce Manager
+Similarly, ecommerce staff can receive transfer stock by following the guidelines in section **Receive Transfer stock** - Validating Orders and Store Pickup part in Role for Ecommerce Manager.

 ####  Deliver orders in store
 #####  Find pickup-in-store order

 Please go to section **Find pickup in-store order**  - Validating Orders and Store Pickup part in Role for Ecommerce Manager to see how to do.